01 of 12

-In the heart of the 425km Paradiski area, is Peisey-Vallandry.
-The resort might be far less famous than its neighbours, Les Arcs and La Plagne, but it has plenty to offer, particularly to families and groups.
+In the heart of the Paradiski area, is Peisey-Vallandry.
+The resort might be far less famous than its neighbors, Les Arcs and La Plagne, but it has plenty to offer, particularly to families and groups.

-Peisey village itself is full of traditional charm, with old working farms, chalets and a Baroque church and the skiing here suits intermediates particularly well.
+The Peisey village itself is full of traditional charm, with old working farms, chalets, and a Baroque church.
+The skiing here suits intermediates particularly well.
 Panoramic views take in the valleys of the Isère and Ponturin rivers, and the child-friendly nature of the villages and slopes make it popular with families.
 There are plenty of large, beautiful, old wooden chalets, many of them run by small independent companies.
-There’s also a 43km Nordic ski area, on the gateway to the Vanoise National Park.
-These pistes, mostly in the forest, crisscross the Rosuel plateau, and pass through picturesque villages and hamlets.
+There’s also a Nordic ski area on the gateway to the Vanoise National Park.
+These trails, mostly in the forest, crisscross the Rosuel plateau and pass through picturesque villages and hamlets.

 05 of 12

-Saint Gervais-les-Bains has a relaxed vibe, both on-slope and off-slope.
-The ski area, shared with neighbouring Megève, has a sizeable 445km of terrain, and beautiful scenery overlooking Mont Blanc.
+Saint Gervais-les-Bains has a relaxed vibe, both on- and off-slope.
+The ski area, shared with neighboring Megève, has sizeable terrain and beautiful scenery overlooking Mont Blanc.

-The slopes tend to remain pretty quiet—a special plus for those who love accessible powder, which often remains untracked longer than in other resorts.
+The slopes tend to remain pretty quiet—a special plus for those who love accessible powder, which often remains untracked longer than at other resorts.
 The altitude of the skiing isn’t that high, but the terrain is on grass-covered slopes (as opposed to rock) makes great skiing as soon as the snow falls.

-There are plenty of cosy mountain restaurants, such as Sous les Freddy’s.
-In the evenings, you won’t find people partying, more going for a nice chilled drink.
-Off-slope activities include horse riding, ice-climbing, snowshoeing and paragliding.
-You can also go for a soak at the natural spa centre – Les Thermes de St Gervais.
+There are plenty of cozy mountain restaurants, including Sous les Freddy’s.
+In the evenings, you won’t really find people partying, but you might find them heading out for a nice chilled drink.
+Off-slope activities include horseback riding, snowshoeing, and paragliding.
+You can also go for a soak at the natural spa center—Les Thermes de St Gervais.

 06 of 12

-Serre Chevalier, in the Southern Alps, has a friendly unpretentious ambience that has given it a loyal following.
-The resort has pretty, tree-lined pistes and charming, well-priced restaurants —both on and off the mountains.
+Serre Chevalier, in the Southern Alps, has a friendly unpretentious ambiance that has given it a loyal following.
+The resort has pretty, tree-lined trails and charming, well-priced restaurants —both on and off the mountains.

-Serre Chevalier’s ski area is has more trees than many – even at high altitude—and 80% of the ski area is above 2000 metres, making it a fairly snowsure bet.
+Serre Chevalier’s ski area has more trees than many others—even at high altitude—and 80 percent of the ski area is higher than 3,200 feet.

-There are 250km of pistes, so it’s a big area, and if you are a good skier and went for it, non-stop, it might still take you a couple of hours to go from one end of the resort to the other.
-This is an excellent resort for first timers and families too, because there are dedicated beginner zones at each village and plenty of childcare facilities, so even toddlers can be kept entertained.
+There are 150 miles of trails, so it’s a big area, and if you are a good skier and went for it, non-stop, it might still take you a couple of hours to go from one end of the resort to the other.
+This is an excellent resort for first-timers and families because there are dedicated beginner zones at each village and plenty of childcare facilities, so even toddlers are entertained.

 07 of 12

-The highest ski resort in Western Europe, nestling at 2300m, Val Thorens is an increasingly swish ski-in-ski-out village, which has seen an influx of upmarket hotels and restaurants in recent years.
-The latest, La Datcha, is the first building in a ski resort to be built entirely using ‘Passivhaus’ approved eco-friendly construction.
+As the highest ski resort in Western Europe, nestling at 7,500 feet above sea level, Val Thorens is an increasingly swish ski-in-ski-out village, which has seen an influx of upmarket hotels and restaurants in recent years.
+The latest, La Datcha, is the first building in a ski resort to be built entirely using "Passivhaus" approved eco-friendly construction.

-And there’s plenty more than skiing here: Val Thorens has France’s longest toboggan run; and there’s fat biking, gyro copter flights and ice climbing.
-If you want to party, this place has it: starting from early afternoon at the Folie Douce and later on in the buzzing village.
+And there’s plenty more than skiing here.
+It has France’s longest toboggan run and you can go fat biking, take a gyrocopter flight, and go ice climbing.
+If you want to party, this place has plenty of options starting from early afternoon at the Folie Douce and later on in the buzzing village.

 08 of 12

-Set in the most breath taking scenery you could wish for, Alpe d’Huez has 250km of superb and varied skiing, shared with five villages.
-In the main sector there’s a large network of easy blue runs, making it a good place for beginners to learn.
-The variety of the terrain means that there’s something for everyone here, and the extent of the slopes mean that you can go off in a new direction each day, to try something different.
+Set in the most breathtaking scenery imaginable, Alpe d’Huez has 150 miles of superb and varied skiing, shared with five villages.
+In the main sector, there’s a large network of easy blue runs, making it a good place for beginners to learn.
+The variety of the terrain means that there’s something for everyone here, and the extent of the slopes means that you can go off in a new direction each day to try something different.

-From many points as you ski, you’ll look onto magnificent views of the Oisans Valley.
-And for those who love powder, the off-piste on offer in Alpe d’Huez is incredible.
-Head up early, before the crowds, over to the ‘Sarenne’ run, which has some beautiful lines a short traverse away from the main piste – on either side.
+From many skiing spots, you’ll look onto magnificent views of the Oisans Valley.
+And for those who love powder, Alpe d’Huez offers incredible routes.
+Head up early before the crowds, over to the "Sarenne" run, which has some beautiful lines a short distance away from the main trails—on either side.

-The runs tend to stay beautifully quiet too, especially at the outlying sectors of Vaujany and Auris en Oisans.
-When you’ve gorged on the terrain, there are plenty of mountain restaurants —charming places like Le Bergerie, where you can clamber inside to find steaming plates of tartiflette and beaming faces.
+The runs also tend to stay beautifully quiet, especially at the outlying sectors of Vaujany and Auris en Oisans.
+When you’ve gorged on the terrain, there are plenty of mountain restaurants —charming places such as Le Bergerie, where you can clamber inside to find steaming plates of tartiflette and beaming faces.

 09 of 12

 It’s no surprise that La Plagne is one of the most popular resorts in the Alps.
-With 10 villages accessing 425km of ski terrain, La Plagne is able to offer a choice of purpose-built, ski-in/ski-out convenience, or old-world charm of traditional villages.
+With 10 villages accessing 250 miles of ski terrain, La Plagne is able to offer a choice of purpose-built, ski-in/ski-out convenience, and old-world charm of traditional villages.

-The slopes are linked with Peisey Vallandry and Les Arcs by the epic Vanoise Express gondola, and there’s plenty of high-altitude runs, right up to the lofty 3,417m summit of Bellecôte.
+The slopes are linked with Peisey Vallandry and Les Arcs by the epic Vanoise Express gondola, and there’s plenty of high-altitude runs, right up to the lofty 11,200-foot summit of Bellecôte.

-The resort is famous for it’s Olympic bobsleigh run, which you can choose to hurtle down for an adrenaline rush, and it also has a range of other non-ski activities.
-These include climbing an ice tower, dog sledding, fat biking and air-boarding.
+The resort is famous for its Olympic bobsleigh run, which you can choose to hurtle down for an adrenaline rush, and it has a range of other non-ski activities.
+These include climbing an ice tower, dog sledding, fat biking, and air-boarding.

-At Easter, the resort puts on a festival called Sublicimes, featuring music and activities around six summits in the resort, with a huge ice grotto, pop-up hot tubs, magicians and other performers.
+During Easter, the resort puts on a festival called Sublicimes.
+This event features music and activities around six summits in the resort, with a huge ice grotto, pop-up hot tubs, magicians, and other performers.

 10 of 12